23subbhashit/StoryTellar/documentation/zscore.md

 **Arguments**

 - **data** : An Array containg numerics values.
-- **threshold** : A float or int, denoting threshold value above which the number will be identified as an outlier.
+- **threshold** : A float or int, denoting threshold value above which the number will be identified as an outlier.default=1

 **Example**